How to Celebrate Your Kids on Valentine’s Day

 - (Put this clue in the dresser) Your present is where a cooked turkey would be

-–>Get a free printable of this treasure hunt from the resource library.
+–>Get the printable of this treasure hunt from the Valentine’s Mini-Bundle.

 As you can tell, I don’t use my oven.
 I also keep the gifts pretty simple.
-The first year I did this, they received Unicorn Farts, a favorite card game for the family, SkipBo, and a cup full of candy and Valentine’s Day Coupons, which you can get below from the resource library.
+The first year I did this, they received Unicorn Farts, a favorite card game for the family, SkipBo, and a cup full of candy and Valentine’s Day Coupons, which you can get below from the Valentine’s Printable Mini-Bundle.

 No Cost Ideas

 Valentine’s coupons are the perfect no-cost gift.
-Download my printable Valentine’s coupons from my free resource library.
+Download the printable Valentine’s coupons from the Valentine’s Printable Mini-Bundle.
 They are all blank so you can personalize them yourself.